MAGICGrants/so-simple-theme/index.md

 layout: page
 title: "Welcome to MAGIC Grants!"
 ignore_title: true
 excerpt: "MAGIC is a 501(c)(3) public charity focused on financial privacy.
-Our mission is to build and support the technology infrastructure that will enable people to control their own financial data."
+Our mission is to build and support the public infrastructure that will enable people to control their own financial data."
 ---

-MAGIC Grants is a public charity that provides undergraduate scholarships for students interested in cryptocurrencies and supports various critical cryptocurrency public payment infrastructure.
+MAGIC Grants is a public charity that provides undergraduate scholarships for students interested in cryptocurrencies and privacy, supports cryptocurrency public payment infrastructure, and supports privacy.

 ## Newsletter and Discord